haimbilia/BuyHub/readme.txt

     => 064501 - A syntax error occurs when the user tries to place an order refund request.
     => 064576 - The user profile image is missing in the commission history popup => 064573 - Undefined Index Notice appears on the buyer dashboard.
+    => 064571 - An error occurs when the admin tries to add the commission for any category or user

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last